Smart-India-Gadgets/EspEepromManager/README.md

 # EspEepromManager

-Simple utilities functions to manage ESP EEPROM classes.
+Simple utilities functions to manage ESP EEPROM class.
+It uses debounce concept to write into the EEPROM to prevent multple write cycles.

 ### Setup